arhanechka/gamdom/README.md

 # Playwright E2E Testing Framework

 This project is an **End-to-End (E2E)** testing framework built using **TypeScript** and **Playwright**.
+**The part 1** (Exploratory Analysis & Functional Prioritisation) is placed on the end on this readme.
 The project is divided into two parts – API and UI, with their respective logic and tests located in separate directories at the root of the project (/api, /ui).
 Shared logic, project configuration files, and reports (both local and Docker-based) are also located at the root level.